hgwtra/fund-listing-app/README.md

 # FundListingApp

 This project was developed for the Crosskey Frontend Trainee position.
 The application utilizes a provided API.
+Hosted version: https://funds-listing-app.onrender.com/ (Note: The search might be a bit slow on the hosted version.)

 <img width="946" alt="Screenshot 2023-12-15 at 20 20 35" src="https://github.com/hgwtra/fund-listing-app/assets/100776787/c86f1487-69a0-4adf-8c3e-51c64afcfb83">